Grayson Group Ltd: Conditions of Sale

 9. Returned goods

 9.1.
-Any goods claimed by the Buyer to be of defective quality or condition, or not to correspond with the contract description, shall be returned to the Seller as soon as practicable and in any event (except in a case within condition 9.2) within seven days from the date of delivery.
+Any goods claimed by the Buyer to be of defective quality or condition, or not to correspond with the contract description, shall be returned to the Seller as soon as practicable and in any event within thirty days from the date of delivery.

 9.3.
-Except as stated in this condition, the Seller shall have no liability to the Buyer in relation to the quality of condition of any goods, or their failure or correspond with description.
+Except as stated in this condition, the Seller shall have no liability to the Buyer in relation to the quality or condition of any goods, or their failure or correspond with description.

 10. Limitation of liability

 10.1.
-Except in respect of death or personal injury caused by the Seller’s negligence, the Seller shall not be liable to the Buyer by reason or any representation, or any implied warranty, condition or other term, or any duty at common law, or under the express terms of the contract, for any consequential loss or damage (whether for loss of profit or otherwise), labour charges, costs, expenses or other claims for consequential compensation whatsoever (and whether caused by the negligence of the Seller, its employees or agents or otherwise) which arise out of or in connection with the supply of goods or their use or resale by the buyer.
+Except in respect of any liability which cannot legally be limited, including liability for death or personal injury caused by the Seller’s negligence, fraud or fraudulent misrepresentation, and breach of the terms implied by section 12 of the Sale of Goods Act 1979, the Seller shall not be liable to the Buyer by reason or any representation, or any implied warranty, condition or other term, or any duty at common law, or under the express terms of the contract, for any consequential loss or damage (whether for loss of profit or otherwise), labour charges, costs, expenses or other claims for consequential compensation whatsoever (and whether caused by the negligence of the Seller, its employees or agents or otherwise) which arise out of or in connection with the supply of goods or their use or resale by the buyer.

 11. Force majeure